-Andrea Bocelli is known as one of the greatest voices on Earth.
-I think Celine Dion said it best “if God had a voice he would sound like Andrea.”
-He has sung with Celine, Christina Aguilera, Mary J Blige and many more amazingly talented singers.
-Andrea has sung for Royalty, Presidents and celebrities… and preformed in some of the best venues in the world.
+Andrea Bocelli is widely regarded as one of the greatest vocalists in the world, and as Celine Dion once put it, "if God had a voice he would sound like Andrea."
+His collaborations include celebrated singers like Celine, Christina Aguilera, and Mary J Blige.
+Andrea has performed for royalty, presidents, and celebrities, and has graced some of the world's most prestigious venues.

 It's an honour to welcome Andrea as he discusses the importance of tapping into our "mystical" talent and exploring the themes of singing, love, and life.

 GABRIELLE REILLY: Mr. Bocelli, when I researched your life story for this interview many areas of your life made me both sob and yet feel joyful... simultaneously.
 This is also how I feel when I hear you sing.
 I blink away my tears at the magnificence of your voice.
 At your gift of being able to share such immense joy and emotion with mankind.
 Do you feel how you sing all the time, or is the intensity of emotion something you mainly harness when you sing?